apache/incubator-kie-kogito-examples/01-kogito-travel-agency/README.md

 # Kogito Travel Agency - base version

-NOTE: This requires Kogito 0.3.0 that is not yet released and that's why it refers to snapshot versions for both Kogito and Quarkus

 ## Description

 During this workshop we will create a software system for a startup travel agency called Kogito Travel Agency.
 The first iteration of the system will consist of a set of services that are able to deal with travel requests and the booking of hotels and flights.